Gerash: Tag-e-Av historical dam

-The Gerash Castle (Homayoun Dezh)
+Gerash Castle (Homayoun Dezh)

 The castle, whose ruins are now remained, is placed on a big pile with the height of 1070 m above sea level, called "Kalaat" around which the city has been developed.
 The castle includes a number of houses, a mosque, and a bath in the western part, Narenj castle with azure rhomboid tiles with dimension of 9x1 and 9x2, the prison and some mortar water storages.

 At the northern part of the castle, there is a big house called Narenj which belonged to the ruler.
 It includes two garrets in the north, and mirror-worked rooms in the east.
 In the south, on top of the portal there had been a tower called “Borj-e-Baargaah”.